Post structuralism theory in literature

 Structuralism, as a literary theory, emerged at a time when criticism was in a sorry unscientific mess and needed to be smartly tidied up.

 Poststructuralism is the name bestowed in the English-speaking philosophical and literary communities on the ideas of several French philosophers whose work arose as a distinctly philosophical response to the privileging of the human sciences that characterized structuralism.A morpheme is defined as the smallest meaningful unit of speech sounds within any one language; that is, a morpheme is composed of one or more phonemes, and is a unit that recurs in a language with the same or at least similar meaning.
 Hillis Miller, the preeminent American deconstructionist, has explained in an essay entitled Stevens’ Rock and Criticism as Cure (1976), “Deconstruction .Structuralism is not a philosophy as such but a mode of thinking and analysis applicable to a wide diversity of disciplines, from linguistics, psychology, and .TISM, literary theory, and gender studies.
 A school of thought that responded negatively to structuralism’s insistence on frameworks and structures as .
 Saussure's Linguistics, Structuralism, and Phenomenology: The Course in General Linguistics after a Century (2020) by Beata .
-From time to time a current of thought sweeps through a culture and moves its most disparate elements in the same direction.
+His main contribution to Structuralism was his theory of a two-tiered reality about language.